Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Important

-8.1 Enabling saptune
+8.2 Enabling and disabling saptune

-> saptune solution list
+# saptune solution list

-saptune recognizes the following tuning solutions (groups of SAP Notes):
+saptune recognizes the following tuning SAP Solutions:

-• BOBJ Solution for running SAP BusinessObjects.
+• BOBJ Solution for running SAP BusinessObjects

-• HANA Solution for running an SAP HANA database.
+• HANA Solution for running an SAP HANA database

-• MAXDB Solution for running an SAP MaxDB database.
+• MAXDB Solution for running an SAP MaxDB database

-• NETWEAVER Solution for running SAP NetWeaver application servers.
+• NETWEAVER Solution for running SAP NetWeaver application servers

-• S4HANA-APPSERVER Solution for running SAP S/4HANA application servers.
+• S4HANA-APPSERVER Solution for running SAP S/4HANA Application Servers

-• S4HANA-APP+DB Solution for running both SAP S/4HANA application servers and SAP HANA on the same host.
+• S4HANA-APP+DB Solution for running both SAP S/4HANA Application Servers and SAP HANA on the same host

-• S4HANA-DBSERVER Solution for running the SAP HANA database of an SAP S/4HANA installation.
+• S4HANA-DBSERVER Solution for running the SAP HANA database of an SAP S/4HANA installation

-• SAP-ASE Solution for running an SAP Adaptive Server Enterprise database.
+• SAP-ASE Solution for running an SAP Adaptive Server Enterprise database

-• NETWEAVER+HANA Solution for running both SAP application servers and SAP HANA on the same host.
+• NETWEAVER+HANA Solution for running both SAP application servers and SAP HANA on the same host

-• NETWEAVER+MAXDB Solution for running both SAP application servers and MAXDB on the same host.
+• NETWEAVER+MAXDB Solution for running both SAP application servers and MAXDB on the same host

 # saptune solution apply SOLUTION